akosba/jsnark/README.md

 This is a Java library for building circuits for preprocessing zk-SNARKs.
 The library uses libsnark as a backend (https://github.com/scipr-lab/libsnark), and can integrate circuits produced by the Pinocchio compiler (https://vc.codeplex.com/SourceControl/latest) when needed by the programmer.
 The code consists of two main parts:
 - `JsnarkCircuitBuilder`: A Java project that has a Gadget library for building/augmenting circuits.
 (Check the `src/examples` package)
-- `libsnark/src/interface`: A C++ interface with libsnark which accepts circuits produced by either the circuit builder or by Pinocchio's compiler directly.
+- `libsnark/src/interface`: A C++ interface to libsnark which accepts circuits produced by either the circuit builder or by Pinocchio's compiler directly.

 ### Prerequisites